Murder of Craig Sorger

-Craig Martin Sorger (February 10, 1990 — February 15, 2003) was a 13-year-old American boy who was murdered by his then 12-year-old friends Evan Drake Savoie (born October 22, 1990) (Note: Evan's mother made a Facebook post in 2022 wishing him a happy birthday on October 22.) and Jake Lee Eakin (born November 14, 1990) (Note: In one of his Facebook accounts, he lists his birth date as on November 14, 1990.) in Ephrata, Washington.
+Craig Martin Sorger (February 10, 1990 – February 15, 2003) was a developmentally disabled 13-year-old American boy who was murdered by his then 12-year-old friends Evan Drake Savoie (born October 22, 1990) (Note: Evan's mother made a Facebook post in 2022 wishing him a happy birthday on October 22.) and Jake Lee Eakin (born November 14, 1990) (Note: In one of his Facebook accounts, he lists his birth date as November 14, 1990.) in Ephrata, Washington.

-Savoie and Eakin were charged with first and second-degree murder respectively, despite claiming their innocence.
-Eakin eventually confessed to murdering Sorger as part of a plea bargain and agreed to testify against Savoie.
-Eakin was sentenced to 14 years in prison.
-He later appealed his conviction unsuccessfully.
+During a court hearing, Savoie and Eakin were charged with first and second-degree murder respectively.
+As part of a plea bargain, Eakin eventually confessed to murdering Sorger and agreed to testify against Savoie.
+Eakin was sentenced to 14 years in prison and later appealed his conviction unsuccessfully.
 Savoie was initially sentenced to 26 years in prison, which was reduced to 20 years after an appeal.
 Savoie eventually also confessed to murdering Sorger at his second trial.

 Victim

-Craig Sorger, of Everett, was a thirteen-year-old boy with attention deficit hyperactivity disorder, and a seventh grade special education student.
-Sorger's family had moved to Ephrata two years before when he was 11 years old because he was being bullied.
-He struggled socially as he was a special education student with a learning disability.
-He did Special Olympics.
-Sorger was known to be vulnerable and was diagnosed with autism when he was 2 years old.
+Craig Sorger, of Everett, was a thirteen-year-old seventh grade special education student from Ephrata Middle School with autism and attention deficit hyperactivity disorder.
+He had a 11-year old brother named Keith.
+According to his family, he liked Hot Wheels, video games, catching turtles and drinking Irish coffee with his grandmother.
+He could also "figure out how to make the lights work on a broken VCR".
+His family moved to Ephrata when he was 11 years old because he was being bullied.
+He struggled socially and had a learning disability.

 Perpetrators

-Evan Savoie, of Ephrata and Jake Eakin, of Moses Lake, were twelve-year-old boys in the sixth grade.
-They are also cousins.
-Evan's biological father's name is Karl.
-Jake's biological father's identity is currently undisclosed.
-Eakin met Savoie when they were both 2 years old.
-Jake has one brother and two stepbrothers.
-(Note: His brother's name is Jonathan and his stepbrothers's names are Austin and Christopher Vickery.)
-Savoie had one stepbrother.
-(Note: His stepbrother's name was Andy Parent Jr. They no longer are stepbrothers because Evan's mother and stepfather divorced.)
-Evan was a popular student at school and the class clown.
-However, he was known for bullying kids younger and more unpopular than him.
-He also had a job as a delivery boy for the local newspaper.
-Eakin was often bullied because of his speech disability by other kids.
-He also supposedly has a learning disability, though he denies it.
+Evan Savoie, of Ephrata, and Jake Eakin, of Moses Lake, were twelve-year-old boys in the sixth grade.
+Eakin had one brother, Jonathan Eakin, and two stepbrothers, Austin and Christopher Vickery.
+Savoie had one stepbrother named Andy Parent Jr.

+Eakin met Savoie when they were two years old.
+Savoie went to the same school as Sorger and Eakin went to Moses Lake Middle School, where he was a special education student.
+Eakin met Sorger in middle school when Savoie introduced Craig to Jake, and they had played several times before.
+Evan was a popular student at school and the class clown, but was known for bullying younger or unpopular kids.
+He also worked as a delivery boy for the local newspaper.
+Other kids often bullied Eakin because of his speech disability.
+He also supposedly has a learning disability, though he denied it.